MaximusTaHan/ExerciseTracker/README.md

-### I would like to thank Pablo and the great community he is building over on Discord and the well crafted Projects he provides through his website
+### I would like to thank Pablo and the great community, The C# Academy, he is building over on Discord and the well crafted Projects he provides through his website
 Website: https://www.thecsharpacademy.com/

 ### Resources and links